-The internal audit function of NIA - UK was outsourced to Haines Watts Controls & Assurance Ltd for 2022/23.
-Internal auditors independently and objectively review the internal financial control systems for production of valuable management information for the Branch, and control processes surrounding commissions of motor and direct property business during the year ended 31st March 2023.
+The internal audit function of NIA - UK was outsourced to Haines Watts Controls & Assurance Ltd (trading as "Validera") for 2023/24.
+Internal auditors independently and objectively review the internal financial control systems for production of valuable management information for the Branch, and control processes surrounding commissions of motor and direct property business during the year ended 31st March 2024.
 The internal auditors operate in accordance with the NIA - UK Internal Audit Terms of Reference.
 This allows the Branch access to a wider array of skills to carry out audits of different parts of the business.
 The Internal Audit Terms of Reference contains the following information on the roles of the internal auditor: